 Hugh J. Andersen Memorial Scholarship Program

 The Hugh J. Andersen Memorial Scholarship was established in 1982 in honor of the longtime NMF contributor in Minneapolis/St. Paul.
-The scholarship is awarded annually to two 2nd and 3rd year underrepresented minority students in Minnesota medical schools in recognition of leadership and community service.
+The scholarship is awarded annually to two 2nd or 3rd year underrepresented minority students enrolled in Minnesota medical schools in recognition of leadership and community service.

 Josiah Macy Jr. Foundation Scholarship